andrew/ultimate-awesome/README.md

 - [awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED.
 - [awesome-agi-agents](https://github.com/yzfly/awesome-agi-agents) - 🤖 Awesome list of AGI Agents.
 Agents 精选资源合集.
 - [awesome-infrared-small-targets](https://github.com/Tianfang-Zhang/awesome-infrared-small-targets) - List of awesome infrared small targets detection methods!.
-- [Awesome-Code-as-Agent-Harness-Papers](https://github.com/YennNing/Awesome-Code-as-Agent-Harness-Papers) - A curated list of papers and resources based on the survey "Code as Agent Harness".
 - [awesome-computer-vision-models](https://github.com/gmalivenko/awesome-computer-vision-models) - A list of popular deep learning models related to classification, segmentation and detection problems.
 - [awesome-mysql-performance](https://github.com/Releem/awesome-mysql-performance) - 🔥 A curated list of awesome links related to MySQL / MariaDB / Percona performance tuning.
 - [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.